-During the remainder of the norming evacuation continued, shelters were set up, and supplies were brought in.
+During the remainder of the morning evacuation continued, shelters were set up, and supplies were brought in.
 Bedding from Utah, Fort Carson and the Lamar CD emergency hospital was used in the shelters, and feeding operations were gradually set up.
 Fifteen hundred people were evacuated in Lamar.
-By Friday evening the National Guard had moved a volunteer detachment of twenty-five local men into town to assist the police with security duty.
+By Friday evening the National Guard had moved a detachment of twenty-five men into town to assist the police with security duty.

 The problems faced in Lamar were similar to those faced in many communities.
 First, alert was made difficult by the swiftness of the flood.
 There was no time for planning or leisurely evacuation.
+Second, there seemed to be a reluctance among the populace to leave their homes.
+Third, due to the flood, communications were complicated by two equipment failures.
+Very little looting occurred in Lamar.